InfinityPropagation/InfinityEncryptor/README.md

 //parameters declaration
 const original = 'Infinity Propagation\n2024-09-06';

-const key = '12345'; //key shall not have 0, any 0's will be autoremoved const mode = 'YMDHI'; //optional parameter, default will be 'YMDHI'
+const key = '12345';
+/* key has no length limit, the longer the length more exhaustive encryption/decryption to process.
+Key shall not have 0, any 0's will be autoremoved */

+const mode = 'YMDHI'; //optional parameter, default will be 'YMDHI'

 //initialize encyptor